kelvin-cykong/kelvin-cykong.github.io/pages/work-exp.md

 - Tensorflow and Keras in R and Python
 - Neural Network Constructions

-#### Computing Machine currently in Use:
+#### Devices for work and code:
-- Macbook Air M1 2020 for remote work
+- Macbook Air M1 2020 for light/remote work
-- Ubuntu 20.04 (Desktop) for heavy computational tasks
+- PC with Ubuntu 20.04 for heavy computational tasks/involving GPU computation.

-#### Coding Platform
-- Rstudio in Ubuntu and Windows for R Programming and Python Interpretation.
-- Anaconda and Visual Studio Code for Python Programming.
-Jupyter Notebook User.

 #### Other Tools:
 - Markdown and LaTeX for Academic Writing and Presentation